-No. Action Priority & Status Implementation Responsibility Requirements 2 Change vesting purpose to recognise Medium Not Yet Environmental Staff time "conservation" as a purpose for the southern Short Implemented Services section of the reserve.
-Term 9 Liaise with Emergency Services to High Not Yet Emergency Staff time prepare/update and implement a Fire Short Implemented Services, Funding for fire Management Plan that prioritises conservation Term Environmental management alongside people and property.
-Services plan preparation 10 Carry out mosaic burns if any control burning is Medium Not Yet Emergency Staff time required, allowing habitat restoration before Short Implemented Services, burning the next area.
-Term Environmental Services 13 Adopt and implement dieback hygiene High Not Yet Natural Staff time procedures for all users.
-Short Implemented Reserves Funding for Term Coordinator, hygiene User Groups procedures 20 Monitor track width within bushland and adjust High Ongoing Natural Staff time access through demarcation and barrier Short Reserves Funding for installation as appropriate.
-Term Coordinator barriers User Groups 34 Consider and document access issues, and High Implemented in Natural Staff time develop and implement an access policy.
-Short Part Reserves Funding for Term Coordinator signage
+No. Action Actions for the M Priority & Status Implementation Responsibility Requirements 2 Change vesting purpose to recognise "conservation" as a purpose for the southern section of the reserve.
+Medium Short Term Not Yet Implemented Environmental Services Staff time 8 Develop and implement measures to reduce nutrient inputs to below the target levels.
+Key Short Term Not Yet Implemented Natural Reserves Coordinator, Parks and Gardens Staff time 11 Liaise with Emergency Services to prepare/update and implement a Fire Management Plan that prioritises conservation alongside people and property.
+High Short Term Not Yet Implemented Emergency Services, Environmental Services Staff time Funding for fire management plan preparation 12 Carry out mosaic burns if any control burning is required, allowing habitat restoration before burning the next area.
+Medium Short Term Not Yet Implemented Emergency Services, Environmental Services Staff time 15 Adopt and implement dieback hygiene procedures for all users.
+High Short Term Not Yet Implemented Natural Reserves Coordinator, User Groups Staff time Funding for hygiene procedures 22 Monitor track width within bushland and adjust access through demarcation and barrier installation as appropriate.
+High Short Term Ongoing Natural Reserves Coordinator User Groups Staff time Funding for barriers 23 Assess the Banksia woodlands in the reserve against the description, area and condition thresholds in the EPBC approved conservation advice to determine if the TEC is present.
+High Short Term Not Yet Implemented Environmental Services Staff time Funding for woodland assessment 24 Map and monitor vegetation condition, and adjust access through demarcation and barrier installation as appropriate.
+High Short Term Not Yet Implemented Environmental Services Staff time Funding for condition mapping and